intjar-stats/intjar-stats/README.md

 - Deployed the application using Streamlit

 ---
-# 🌿 Research Projects
+# 💼 Research Projects

 ---

-## NDVI Vegetation Dynamics & Forecasting for Aligarh District
+## 🌿NDVI Vegetation Dynamics & Forecasting for Aligarh District

 A research project focused on analysing and forecasting long-term vegetation dynamics using satellite-derived NDVI data and statistical time-series modelling.